Spring Special: 10-25% OFF if booked by June 1, 2010 for tours between May 1 and August 1st, 2010!

 Tulum is: 80 miles south of Cancun, 35 miles south of Playa del Carmen, 25 miles south of Puerto Aventuras, 15 miles south of Akumal, 40 miles from Coba

-You´ll be picked up at your hotel (anywhere between Cancun and Tulum) or at the ferry dock in Playa del Carmen or Calica and then go to spectacular Tulum, the most visited of Mayan archeological sites.
+You´ll be picked up at your hotel (anywhere between Cancun and Tulum) or the ferry dock in Playa del Carmen and then go to spectacular Tulum, the most visited of Mayan archeological sites.
 Perched atop a cliff overlooking the turquoise waters of the Caribbean, it is a photographer´s dream come true!
 Colorful iguanas bask lazily on rocks in the sun; gentle waves caress the shore.
 The pristine beach is so beautiful it is almost surreal.
 It is easy to imagine the ancient Maya landing at this bustling seaport with their canoes filled with trade goods

 The Mayan ruins at Tulum have a number of interesting structures from the ancient Mayan world.
 Graceful columns and elegant carvings give one an appreciation for the architectural achievements of the Maya.
 Inside the Temple of the Frescoes are fantastic 13th century murals depicting ancient ceremonies.
 One of the few surviving images of the Mayan goddess of fertility and medicine, Ixchel, can be found here.
 Red paint still clings to the stucco on the outside of the temple.
 It is believed that at one time all the buildings in Tulum were painted red.
 After a guided tour you'll have time to explore on your own.
 Enjoy Tulum´s gorgeous beach or shop for local crafts at one of the many shops at the entrance to the ruins.